hongyi-jiang/hongyi-jiang.github.io/index.md

 ## Research Interests

-My research interests are diverse and interdisciplinary, spanning across probability, statistics, mixed-integer programming, and their applications in the development of algorithms that provide both theoretical guarantees and practical efficiency.
-I am committed to tackling the large-scale challenges faced by urban environments, driven by the pursuit of intelligent, sustainable, and equitable urban systems.
+My research interests are diverse and interdisciplinary, encompassing probability, statistics, mixed-integer programming, and their applications in the development of algorithms that are theoretically robust and practically efficient.
+These algorithms aim to address the large-scale challenges faced by urban environments, guided by the pursuit of intelligent, sustainable, and equitable urban systems.

 For a list of my publications, please visit my [Google Scholar page](https://scholar.google.com/citations?hl=en&user=Ms8IYg0AAAAJ).